Kapao Thai Restaurant

 Nir talk about his customers in Beit Shemesh.
 Dati couples respect one another, he says.
 The partnership between husband and wife is apparent when they come to the restaurant and he loves to serve them.
 In addition to seating in the restaurant, Kapao does a lively take away business with customers ordering food from the US in advance of their travel to Israel.

 How does Thai cuisine differ from other Asian cuisines?

-What characterizes Thai food is its contrasts.
-A single dish will be both sweet and spicy and a single dish will be both hot and cold.
+What characterizes Thai food is the contrast in flavors in a single dish and the combination of hot and cold temperatures in a single dish.
 Thai food often pairs hot spices with sweet, light citrus flavors like lime and mango.
-Hot spicy soup is paired with flavoed rice at room temperature.
+Foods are both spicy and sweet.
+Hot soup is paired with rice at room temperature.

-And the unique dessert described at the end of this page pairs warm sweet rice with cold mango sorbet.
+And the amazing dessert described at the end of this page pairs warm sweet rice with cold mango sorbet.

 Now choose a second roll, she said.
-You get two rolls for the price of one during the business hours.
+You get two rolls for the price of one during the business hours. eLuna members showing the coupon can enjoy this offer throughout the day.
 Now that's a deal!
 I quick chose the tempura roll with baked salmon.
 How much sushi can one person eat?
 Not a problem for my companion.

 While I worked on the sushi rolls my companion dug into his portion of Pik Gai glazed chicken wings.
 The small portion was more than enough for a lunch with a full main course.